KamgangAnthony/Optimizing-Online-Sports-Retail-Revenue/README.md

-* This is an exercise to assess, using sql how to maximise profitability for a firm in the sports apparel and athleisure outfit market.
+* This is a project to assess, using sql how to maximise profitability for a firm in the sports apparel and athleisure outfit market.